-Alaska, the non-contiguous state of the US, and the country’s largest state by total area is home to eight national parks.
+Alaska, the largest non-contiguous state of the US, and the country’s largest state by total area is home to eight national parks.
 They are listed below:

 8. Glacier Bay National Park and Preserve